Atlas-Authority/mpac-ui-improved/README.md

 ## Version History

+- **v1.7** - Replaced individual action buttons with a "Process" button and dropdown menu.
+Added duplicate ticket prevention to avoid filing multiple tickets for the same issue.
 - **v1.6** - Added a "File Support Ticket" button to automate the creation of support tickets for maintenance gaps and late refunds.
 - **v1.5** - (Internal release) Added support ticket filing functionality.
 - **v1.4** - (Internal release) Added expand/collapse all button.